Rayzggz/server_torii-docs/docs/advanced/configuration_advanced.md

 ### ExternalMigration:
 If the traffic is too high and the server cannot handle it, this configuration can be used to redirect requests to external mitigation facilities such as Cloudflare or waiting room.
 After verification/waiting through an external service, requests will return to Server Torii for access.
+This feature currently does not support being enabled simultaneously with CAPTCHA.

 #### `redirect_url`
 The URL address for redirection.